myominhtet/Nitrogen-deficiency-classification/README.md

 The web app is local host and I will put a demo below.

-All necessary files are included.
+All necessary files and pretrained weights are included.
 I train and evaluate the simple nn model and deploy that model to web app.
+Pretrained weights are in deployment/savemodel folder